swarmnyc/fulton-android/README.md

 ```

 ## Best Practice
-We provide a sample app to show how we uses Fulton-Android with others libraries.
+We've provided a sample app to show you how we use Fulton-Android with others libraries, as seen below:

 See [sample](https://github.com/swarmnyc/fulton-android/tree/master/sample) for more information.